 - Missing or incomplete fields: Each section must be completely filled out and signed by the right person.
 Any missing fields or signatures are potential compliance issues.

-- Forgetting to reverify: If an employee’s work authorization has an expiration date, you must reverify before it expires.
-Use automated reminders to flag these dates and ensure you are staying compliant.
+- Missing reverification deadlines: If an employee’s work authorization has an expiration date, then you must reverify before it expires.
+Use automatic reminders to flag these dates and ensure you are staying compliant.

-- An outdated Form I-9 was used: The DHS periodically updates the form and requires the latest form to be used.
+- Using outdated forms: The DHS periodically updates the form and requires the latest form to be used.

-- Overdocumentation: Employers run into a compliance issue if they don’t have the required amount of I-9 documents per form but can also run into an issue if they have more than the required amount.
-Employers should only collect acceptable documents required to complete Section 2, which is one document from section A OR one document each from sections B and C. No more and no less.
+- Overdocumentation: Only collect what’s required, no more or no less.
+Employers can run into a compliance issue if they don’t have the required amount of I-9 documents per form but can also run into issues if they have more than required.

 Remote and Electronic I-9 Considerations